railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

    *Chart of timesheet by account*

 The data making up these graphs can be varied using the filters available in the upper part of the screen.
-If you want to get more exact figures, switch to the list view.
+If you want to see more detail, switch to the list view.

 .. note:: Project dashboard when signing in

 	The dashboard for managing projects has a graphical view that summarizes the current user's timesheet for the last seven days.

-	It's possible to assign a dashboard to users so that it appears when they sign into Open ERP.
+	you can assign a dashboard to users so that it appears when they sign into Open ERP.
-	Then each employee will be able to see if they've forgotten to complete their timesheet when they signed out of the system.
+	Then each employee will be able to see if they forgot to complete their timesheet next time they sign into the system.

 	.. index::
 	   pair: module; board_project